Singer separation for karaoke content generation: SYSTEM FRAMEWORK

 \subsection{Model auto-selection}

-Given an input song, we cannot choose the corresponding model because we do not know the language and whether the same singer performs the harmony vocals.
+Given an input song, we can’t choose the corresponding model because we don’t know the language and whether the same singer performs the harmony vocals.
 We found the pitch trends of the two singers are almost the same in most songs (Fig. 3), so if the two-channel pitch trend after separation is the same, we can consider this model to have the best separation effect.
 Therefore, the automatic model selection method is:

 where $m$ is the model type (EN-Duet, CH-Duet, and EN-Self), $A$ and $B$ are the vocals A and B, and $v$ is the difference of pitches in same vocal: